Make your mark

 Why Red Hat wants you

-We want to hear from you, understand your unique IT needs, and build a long-term partnership your business relies on.
-This is your opportunity to be part of our unique customer community—sharing your feedback, insight, and experiences while networking with like-minded industry experts and gaining new professional skills along the way.
+We want to hear from you, understand your unique IT needs, and build that long-term partnership your business relies on.
+This is your opportunity to be part of our unique enterprise customer community—sharing your feedback, insight, and experiences while networking with like-minded industry experts and gaining new professional skills along the way.

 Below you will find the program Terms of the Red Hat Accelerators program.
 If you still have questions after reviewing these program Terms, please email us at email@example.com.